Wentworthville

+History

-History: original custodians of the land
+Original custodians of the land

 The Dharug of Durag peoples are the traditional custodians of the land, specifically the Boolbainora clan.
 These people usually lived around the formerly flourishing river system in Western Sydney.
 These waterways are now a system of creeks that are small and often completely dried up.
 The developments in Western Sydney made it impossible for these peoples to continue their lifestyle in the traditional way.

-History: early land grants and developments
+Early land grants and developments

 After explorers passed through Western Sydney in a series of expeditions in 1788, one of which is recorded in April 1788 would have passed through what is now Wentworthville.
 The towns of Parramatta and Toongabbie (spelt at the time “Toongabbee”) were established as early settlements in 1788.

 James Ruse was the first person to officially be granted land in 1791.
 The land parcels included around the Parramatta area, paving the way for future developments and land grants.

 D’Arcy Wentworth received land grants to assist with the food needs of the growing Sydney Colony.
 He was a medical surgeon, a colonial and landowner, encouraging public farming as well as private merchant farming and supervised much of the development and activities in Western Sydney.

 Some time after the death of Mr D'Arcy Wentworth, the Darcyville estate was progressively divided up (from approx. 1885 onwards) by various auctions and subdivisions.
 Prior to this, Wentworthville was not a suburb in existence at this time.
 There were no residences there at the time and it was considered part of the “Parramatta” region.